JonJonHuang/DockerTutorial/Launching Your Docker App and Sharing.md

 Run ```docker image ls``` to see your newly tagged image.

 ##### Publish the image
-Upload your tagged image to the repository:
+To upload your tagged image to your repository:

 ```
 docker push username/repository:tag
 ```
-Once complete, the results of this upload are publicly available.
-If you log in to Docker Hub, you see the new image there, with its pull command.
+Once uploaded, the results are publicly available.
+If you log into Docker Hub, the new image will be there along with its pull command.

 ##### Pull and run the image from the remote repository
-From now on, you can use docker run and run your app on any machine with this command:
+You can use ```docker run``` to run your app on any machine:
 ```
 docker run -p 4000:80 username/repository:tag
 ```
-If the image isn’t available locally on the machine, Docker pulls it from the repository.
+Docker pulls the image from the repository if it isn't already available locally.

-No matter where ```docker run``` executes, it pulls your image, along with Python and all the dependencies from ```requirements.txt```, and runs your code.
-It all travels together in a neat little package, and you don’t need to install anything on the host machine for Docker to run it.
+Wherever ```docker run``` executes, your image and its dependencies from ```requirements.txt``` are pulled, and then your code is run.
+Everything travels together in one package, and nothing needs to be installed  on the host machine for Docker to run it.

 That's it for running and sharing your Docker app!
 Full documentation for running and sharing your Docker app can be found on Docker's [website](https://docs.docker.com/get-started/part2/#run-the-app).